MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-edgehtml/get-started.md

 This guide gives you an overview of PWA basics by building a simple `localhost` web app as a PWA using Microsoft Visual Studio and some PWA Builder utilities.
 The finished product works similarly across any browser that supports PWAs.

 > [!TIP]
-> For a quick way to convert an existing site to a PWA and package it for Windows 10 and other app platforms, check out [PWA Builder][PwaBuilder].
+> For a quick way to convert an existing site to a PWA and package it for Windows 10 and other app platforms, review [PWA Builder][PwaBuilder].

 ## Prerequisites

 You may build PWAs with any web development IDE.
 The following are only prerequisites for this guide, which walks you through PWA tooling support in the Windows developer ecosystem.

 *   Download the \(free\) [Visual Studio Community 2017][VisualStudioDownloads].
 You may also use the Professional, Enterprise, or [Preview][VisualStudioPreview] editions.
-From the Visual Studio Installer, choose the following Workloads:
+From the Visual Studio Installer, choose the following Workloads.

     *   **Universal Windows Platform development**
     *   **Node.js development**